Author – Sourav Daspatnaik

 The energy content of MSW depends on its composition as well as its moisture content.
 Plastics have a high calorific value since they are derived from petrochemical sources (36,500 kJ/kg) and they are very much comparable with coal (28,500 kJ/kg) and fossil fuel (42,500 kJ/kg).
 On an average, the production of plastic uses 5% of the world’s oil as feedstock compared to 85% used for heating and transport.
 Most of this energy is recoverable in the form of heat, which can then be converted to electricity.

 In order to reduce the plastic waste management problem, we need to adopt the principles of waste prevention.
 The use of durable plastics need not be reduced, but we need to promote judicious use and reuse of single-use plastics.
 If plastic compounds are made more durable and if the general perception of consumers regarding the reuse of plastic and reduced disposal is changed, then the waste plastic problem can be sorted out.
 However, there are several constraints for proper plastic waste management in India such as proper collection, segregation, and transportation of the discarded plastic material.
 Increase in public awareness coupled with changes in individual behavior can be an effective way to reduce the environmental repercussions of waste plastics.

 Plastic waste recycling technologies

-Some of the different technologies used for recycling plastic wastes are:
+The different types of technologies used for recycling plastic waste are:

-- Substitution of primary fuel and raw material offers advantages for cement industry as well as for the Municipal Authorities responsible for waste management.
+Raw material substitution offers advantages for cement industry as well as for Municipal Authorities responsible for waste management.
 By co-processing of plastic waste with primary fuel, cement producers or power plants can save fossil fuel and raw material consumption, contributing to more energy-efficient production.
 A major advantage of this recovery method is by using an existing facility, the need to invest on other plastic waste processing or to secure land filling is eliminated.